meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/forms-and-basic-association.md

 ## Defining A Custom Setter and Getter (Convenience Attributes on Models)

-Since our ActiveRecord models are still just Ruby classes, we can define our own setter and getter methods:
+Since our Active Record models are still just Ruby classes, we can define our own setter and getter methods:

 ```ruby
 # app/models/post.rb